alterloewe/bode.tns/README.md

 3. Open the document on your calculator
 4. Switch to tab 1.2
 5. Redefine the function `h(w)`with your own, where `w` denotes the angular frequency.
 NOTE: use the built-in `i` (imaginary unit)!
-6. On tab 1.3 you can see the amplitude, the phase plot is on tab 1.4
+6. On tab 1.3 you can see the amplitude, the phase plot is on tab 1.4, Nyquist- Diagram on tab 1.5
 7. Move around with the arrow keys, zoom with +, -, /, *

 #### Change step width